The page provides (hopefully) quick solutions to common access problems

 Caching errors are often the explanation when you cannot access a particular resources.
-Caching causes your brower to replay a previous failed attempt.
+Caching causes your browser to replay a previous failed attempt.

 If so, you need to clear your cache or browsing history.
 Refreshing Your Cache provides instructions on how to do this.